RetroPie/RetroPie-Docs/docs/Commodore-64-VIC-20-PET.md

 ## Troubleshooting
 * There have been some reports of the emulator crashing when it exits requiring a hard reboot

+## Other Commodore supported systems
-Note that the VICE emulator also emulates systems other than the Commodore 64
+In addition to Commodore 64, VICE emulator also emulates the following Commodore systems:

 - C128
 - C64DTV